Geraldine Platten with one of her paintings in the background

 About Geraldine Platten

 I am a British contemporary artist based on the North Norfolk coast.
-My work explores what it means to be alive on this fragile and extraordinary planet - using colour and symbolism to celebrate life in all its forms.
+My work celebrates what it means to be alive on this fragile and extraordinary planet - using colour and symbolism to express reverence for the natural world.

-I create work for those who feel our interconnectedness deeply, and who want to live with art that reflects their reverence and respect for all life on earth.
+I create art for those who feel our interconnectedness deeply, and who want to live with pieces that reflect their reverence and respect for life on earth.

 Early Influences